 Hazard Elimination: A hazard assessment of the workplace should be conducted to identify work processes and workplace areas that can lead to the transmission of the coronavirus.
 After the hazards are identified, they should be removed or reduced using the appropriate combination of engineering control, admin control, and PPE.

 Contingency Procedures: Devising contingency plans and isolation or quarantine procedures to thwart the risk of an outbreak.

-Physical access control can help execute most of the new workplace security and safety protocols—and we don’t mean legacy access control systems such as keycards, fobs, biometric fingerprint scanners, and PIN pads.
+Employee access control systems help execute new workplace security and safety protocols—and that does not include legacy access control systems such as key cards, fobs, biometric fingerprint scanners, and PIN pads.

 These systems are still in use at many workplaces, but their limitations make them unsuitable for the post-COVID-19 workplace.
 Some of the risks associated with outdated access control methods are as follows:

 - Germs can stick to plastic keycards and get passed around